 Graham Center for Innovation and Collaboration Construction

 Penn State York has broken ground on the Graham Center for Innovation and Collaboration.
 The 7,945-square-foot, two-story building incorporates an open-concept floor plan to provide flexible space that can accommodate smaller collaborative student group work, individual mentoring sessions, and formal classes or lectures, as well as large events and presentations.
-Completion is anticipated in late spring 2020.
+Completion is anticipated in early spring 2021.

 Read more about the new building